It’s no exaggeration: Chopped salads can make you healthier and wealthier.

-A chopped salad is a great way to make use of whatever you’ve got on hand in the kitchen.
-Throw one together when you are short on time or are trying to avoid another trip to the grocery store.
+They’re a great way to make use of whatever you’ve got on hand in the kitchen.
+Throw one together when you are short on time or trying to avoid a trip to the grocery store.
 Experiment with ingredients to find flavor combinations you like.
-There’s just one rule: Use a knife — preferably a big chopping knife — to cut ingredients into bite-sized bits that are roughly the same size.
+No recipe is necessary, and cooking is optional.

 A tossed salad, by comparison, is lighter and made mostly of greens that have been torn, not cut.
 Heavier ingredients are bit players.

 The trick to making chopped salads is cutting ingredients into pieces of roughly equal size.
 There’s a reason for this: When each component of your salad is about the same weight, everything tosses together well, giving each serving some of every ingredient.